Beyond the cactus

 Weeds usually occur where grazing and farming activities have been concentrated – around stock yards, dams and along tracks.
 Many start as introduced pasture grasses or arrive on vehicles, in stock feed, or with cattle and sheep.

-When not controlled, weeds can out-compete native plants, smother native vegetation and have the potential to change fire regimes by providing fuel for wildfires.
+When not controlled, weeds can out-compete native plants, smother native vegetation and can change fire regimes by providing fuel for wildfires.

 At each of our reserves different weeds provide different challenges.
 Here are just a few.

-At Yourka Reserve in the Upper Herbert River catchment, Reserve Managers Paul and Leanne Hales have been working on the control of Siam weed for almost a decade.
+At Yourka Reserve in the Upper Herbert River catchment, far north Queensland, staff have been working on the control of Siam weed for almost a decade.

 It occurs alongside Lantana, along creek lines and can be hard to spot until it’s almost ready to seed.
 After trialling a range of control methods, they’ve established an effective cyclical approach using fire to reduce the plants and trigger seeds to germinate, then returning to spray the juveniles.